pu2clr/SI4735/extras/schematic/README.md

 ## External Mute Circuit

 The SI47XX devices have about 0,7V DC bias component in the analog audio output pins (SI4735-D60 pins 23 and 24).
 When the device goes to power down mode, the voltage on the audio pins drops to 0V.
-The device do it internally and there is not a way to avoid that.
-When the device goes to power up, that audio pins suddenly goes to high DC again.
+The devices do it internally so there is not a way to avoid that.
+When the device goes to power up, the audio pins suddenly go to high DC again.
 This transition causes the loud pop in the speaker.
 It is possible to solve this problem by adding an extra __mute__ circuit and control it by the MCU (Atmega, ESP32, STM32, ATtiny85 etc).

 ![External Mute Circuit](../images/schematic_mute_circuit_eagle.png)